squeekems/DragonLib/README.md

 # About
 # Jack R Kern's
-## SBA/HTML/JavaScript SBA - DragonLib
+## HTML/CSS/JavaScript SBA - DragonLib
 The file should include technical specifications and description of your website.
 Include the link to your GitHub account in the README file(optional)
   - <a href="https://squeekems.github.io/DragonLib" target="_blank">Click here to see DragonLib on GitHub</a>
 ##
+### Description
+DragonLib is a phrasal template word game.
+It prompts players for a list of words to substitute for blanks in a story before reading aloud.
+The game is frequently played as a party game or as a pastime.
+##
 ### Motivation
 MadLibs are such a fun way to play with strings.
-String manipulation is how I "learn to walk" in unfamiliar languages.
+String manipulation is how I "learn to walk" in unfamiliar programming languages.
 I would have preferred to work towards my capstone given the nature of this SBA, but I realized the scopes did not match.
 Given the time limit, and the amount of learning I need for my capstone, I settled for a fun game to play with my family.

 You may have noticed a difficult to read font in parts of the site.
 There are no parts where you will*need*to be able to read it.
 It is a fictional language that has an almost 1 to 1 relationship to the alphabet.
 It is called dragonscript and it is based on anglo-saxon runes.
 You may find dragonscript, or very similar scripts, in works of fiction like: